 In 2018, the Center for Native American Youth launched its first Creative Native call for art submissions throughout Indian Country.
-Creative Native is an art contest, sponsored and created by CNAY in connection with the the Generation Indigenous Native Youth Network that supports Indigenous artists ages 5-24 years of age and provides an opportunity to receive national recognition, funding for art supplies, and a $200 prize.
+Creative Native is an art contest, sponsored and created by CNAY in connection with the Generation Indigenous Native Youth Network that supports Indigenous artists ages 5-24 years of age and provides an opportunity to receive national recognition, funding for art supplies, and a $200 prize.

 CNAY’s executive director Erik Stegman, Carry the Kettle First Nation (Nakoda), told Indian Country Today the submissions and winners from young people in Indian Country was a source of inspiration.

 “Creative Native was our first program aimed at engaging artistic Indigenous youth as part of the Generation Indigenous youth network.
-We were incredibly impressed by the caliber of artists that answered the call, and inspired by what they had to say about Indigenous identity and resilience.
+We were incredibly impressed by the caliber of artists that answered the call, and were inspired by what they had to say about Indigenous identity and resilience.
 This just goes to show the power and strength of the Gen-I movement.
 When you give Native youth outlets that tap into their talents and passions, they are eager to speak up on behalf of our communities.”

 The grand prize winner, Darby Raymond-Overstreet, 24 years old, Diné/Navajo Nation, from Santa Fe, New Mexico will have their artwork featured on the cover of the Center for Native American Youth’s annual State of Native Youth report.